dr-daisuke-urano/Plant-Hyperspectral/README.md

 ## Usage
 ## Data loading and Background masking
 We used a white background to capture hyperspectral images of ornamental plants.
 In these images, the dominant spectral patterns typically come from green leaf pixels and white background pixels, which often appear as the top features in spectral component analysis.
-To improve the detection of spectral features relevant to leaf color patterns, background pixels can be masked with the following steps.
+To improve the detection of spectral features relevant to leaf color, background pixels may be masked with the following steps.

 1. Import the necessary libraries into the python environment

-Note: Version information for Python and its packages is provided in the Resource Table.
 ```python
 import cv2
 import os